 9 Top-Rated Mountain Bike Trails in Minnesota

-Different nonprofit and volunteer organizations, such as Minnesota Off-Road Cyclists and the Cyclist of Gitchee Gumee Shores, help support the trail systems, effectively creating a voice for the community.
+Different nonprofit and volunteer organizations, such as Minnesota Off-Road Cyclists and the Cyclist of Gitchee Gumee Shores, help support the trail systems and effectively create a voice for the community.
 Through these public interest groups and agency partnerships, places like Lebanon Hills and Elm Creek Park offer miles of singletrack and unique features to explore.

-1 Lebanon Hills Regional Park
+1. Lebanon Hills Regional Park

 Split between East and West sections, and comprising more than 2,000 acres, Lebanon Hills Regional Park caters towards many different types of recreational activities.
 On the east end, visitors can rent canoes, kayaks, or paddleboards to explore O'Brian Lake or many of the other named bodies of water that dot Lebanon Hills.

-Address: 860 Cliff Rd, Eagan, Minnesota
+Address: 860 Cliff Road, Eagan, Minnesota

-2 Editor's Choice Cuyuna Lakes Mountain Biking Trail
+2. Cuyuna Lakes Mountain Biking Trail Editor's Choice

 Address: 307 3rd Street, Ironton, Minnesota

-3 Piedmont Bike Trails
+3. Piedmont Bike Trails

-Serving as a launching point for Minnesota's rugged North Shore, Duluth is a recreational capital of the state, with cross-country hikes, agate hunting, Grandma's Marathons, skiing, sailing, and dog-sled races.
-With all that there is to do in Duluth, mountain biking is still one of the most popular, and thanks to the Cyclist of Gitchee Gumee Shores (COGGS), there are plenty of trails to explore.
+Serving as a launching point for Minnesota's rugged North Shore, Duluth is a recreational capital of the state.
+This outdoorsy city is known for cross-country hikes, agate hunting, Grandma's Marathons, skiing, sailing, and dog-sled races.
+With all the things to do in Duluth, mountain biking is still one of the most popular.
+Thanks to the Cyclist of Gitchee Gumee Shores (COGGS), there are plenty of trails to explore.

-Winding for nine miles with changing views of Lake Superior and the St. Louis River, the Piedmont Trail system ranges in difficulty from easy-riding intermediate loops to handlebar- jostling descents.
-Connecting to the adjacent Brewer Park across Haines Road, this extra extension to the trail adds some more flow to the ride, and a heart-pounding section known as the "kissing booth," which features rock drops, switchbacks, and plenty of possible crash landings.
+The Piedmont Trail system winds for nine miles with changing views of Lake Superior and the St. Louis River.
+The trails range in difficulty from easy-riding intermediate loops to handlebar- jostling descents.
+Connecting to the adjacent Brewer Park across Haines Road, this extra extension to the trail adds some flow to the ride.
+Brewer Park also contains a heart-pounding section known as the "kissing booth," which features rock drops, switchbacks, and plenty of possible crash landings.

 Address: 2588 Haines Road, Duluth, Minnesota

-4 Elm Creek Park Reserve
+4. Elm Creek Park Reserve

 Address: 951 W. Hayden Lake Road, Champlin, Minnesota

-5 Murphy-Hanrehan Park Reserve
+5. Murphy-Hanrehan Park Reserve

 Address: 15501 Murphy Lake Blvd, Savage, Minnesota

-6 Spirit Mountain
+6. Spirit Mountain

 Address: 9500 Spirit Mountain Pl, Duluth, Minnesota

-7 Memorial Park
+7. Memorial Park

 Address: 315 W 4th Street, Red Wing, Minnesota

-8 Hillside City Park
+8. Hillside City Park

 These obstacles provide plenty of challenges for seasoned mountain bike riders or dismount locations for those new to the sport.
-While the mountain biking trail at Hillside City Park has been around for the better part of two decades, renewed management interests by the nonprofit Minnesota Off-Road Cyclist (MORC) have begun developing in Hillside, improving trail conditions and signage for this serpentine trail system.
+This popular mountain biking trail at Hillside City Park has been around for the better part of two decades.
+Renewed management interests by the nonprofit Minnesota Off-Road Cyclist (MORC) have been improving trail conditions and signage for this serpentine trail system.

 Address: 10801 181st Ave NW, Elk River, Minnesota

-9 Theodore Wirth Regional Park
+9. Theodore Wirth Regional Park